Polypterus bichir lapradei: Morphology

-P. bichir lapradei is visually similar to its close relative, Polypterus bichir.
+Polypterus bichir lapradei is visually similar to its close relative, Polypterus bichir.
 Its body is elongated and subcylindrical, and covered in ganoid scales.
 As its name suggests (Poly = "many" and -terus = "finned"), P. bichir lapradeis most striking asset is the row of dorsal finlets along its back.
 These finlets, which can number up to 15 in some specimens, constitute a single dorsal fin.
 This fin is divided by rigid spines, which can be raised or lowered at will (often in response to a threat, or for stability).

 This is a "lower jaw" bichir, meaning that its lower jaw is somewhat longer than its upper jaw (i.e. an underbite).
-Other "lower jaw" bichir species include P. endlicheri and P. ansorgii.
+Other "lower jaw" bichir species include P. endlicherii and P. ansorgii.
 A commonly encountered "upper jaw" species is P. senegalus.

-They have prominent external nostrils, which they use to great effect in compensating for their relatively weak eyesight.P. bichir lapradei's coloration and patterning varies quite a bit region-to-region, but certain characteristics are almost always present.
+They have prominent external nostrils, which they use to great effect in compensating for their relatively weak eyesight.Polypterus bichir lapradei's coloration and patterning varies quite a bit region-to-region, but certain characteristics are almost always present.
 These include: